MAECProject/MAECProject.github.io/documentation/data_model_overview/package/index.md

 The MAEC Package data model enables a user to share MAEC characterized data for one or more Malware Subjects; in most such cases, the Malware Subjects are related in some manner.
 For example, the Malware Subjects captured in a MAEC Package might include files that are created or dropped during a dynamic analysis, variants of the same malware family, or files that are identified as being similar by a clustering algorithm.
 In addition to encompassing a collection of MAEC Bundles associated with each of the Malware Subjects, the MAEC Package data model also defines elements that enable the sharing of analysis and relationship information.

-As shown in the figure, a MAEC Package encompasses one or more Malware Subjects, each which includes its own analysis metadata and MAEC Bundles (i.e., Findings Bundles, defined below).
-Also captured within the MAEC Package are any relationships between pairs of Malware Subjects, along with   relationship information for the entire collection of Malware Subjects (i.e., Grouping Relationships, defined below.
+As shown in the figure, a MAEC Package encompasses one or more Malware Subjects, each of which includes its own analysis metadata and MAEC Bundles (i.e., Findings Bundles, defined below).
+Also captured within the MAEC Package are any relationships between pairs of Malware Subjects, along with   relationship information for the entire collection of Malware Subjects (i.e., Grouping Relationships, defined below).

 ## The MAEC Package Output Format